-As of Dec.
-21, 2020, symptomatic individuals will also be tested for influenza.
+During influenza season, symptomatic individuals will also be tested for influenza.

 The following applies to individuals working or learning on campus or remotely.

-For symptomatic children of health-care personnel
+Testing for symptomatic children of health-care personnel

 Request testing through your child’s primary care provider or pediatrician.
 This is the preferred method, because it will allow the test results to be sent directly to your child’s doctor.
 Make sure to mention that your child has a parent who is a health-care worker.
 Primary care providers who are part of Washington University or BJC HealthCare can place a request directly in Epic.
 For same-day testing, while placing the order, the primary care physician will be directed to call.
 All other pediatricians can initiate testing for your child at a BJC site via a form that is faxed.
 The form, available online on the BJC resources site, has been shared with affiliated/referring providers.